This little device is clutch if you’re trying to get pregnant

 Over the course of a few cycles, your results will become even more accurate and personalized.

 At $259, the device is definitely a long-term investment in understanding your fertility.
 That said, considering the average woman has 450 periods during her lifetime, those who love fertility science will consider it a worthy investment.
+Plus, if you do some research, you’ll learn that kegg is one of many HSA approved baby items you can add to your cart and not feel the dent in your bank account.

 If you’re trying to get pregnant, the kegg can be useful in pinpointing exactly what’s going on inside your uterus and cervix, providing an extra piece of information during what can be a mysterious and frustrating process.
 You can use kegg alone as you’re trying to get pregnant, or you can add in other complementing devices like ovulation predictor tests and taking your basal temperature orally.
 It’s small, portable and discrete.